Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 #> [1] 37
 ```

 A `while` loop does the same thing, but is open-ended and is generally used much less frequently.
 In python, while loops are typically discouraged.
+However, I find them easier to read than other methods found here.